Despite the media's wish for a neat story, the African continent's response to COVID-19 is all over the map.

 The government of Zimbabwe has decided it does not care whether Zimbabweans live or die.

-If we are to see the other side of the pandemic, we must emerge with a new imagination of how we are to strengthen and build strong working-class movements that will challenge imperialism and neocolonialism.
+On the other side of the pandemic, we must strengthen and build strong working-class movements to challenge imperialism and neocolonialism.

 Burundian refugees in Nakivale Refugee Settlement in Uganda are enacting grassroots responses to COVID-19.